Opinion | Why is J.D. Vance getting canceled by his fellow Republicans?

 “What about our sovereignty?”
 Vance said to Carlson.
 “For every dollar that goes to the Ukrainians, we should send three dollars to the American southern border.”

 Vance has since gone further.
-An appeal on his campaign website says: “Secure our Southern Border and Not Ukraine’s border!”
+An appeal on his campaign website says, “Secure our Southern Border and NOT Ukraine’s Border!”

-That ugly formulation is a widespread talking point among right wing nationalists like Vance and Carlson.
+That ugly formulation is a widespread talking point among right-wing nationalists such as Vance and Carlson.
 Which really gets to the rub of the matter.

 Those nationalists want Americans to see the most important threat to a nation’s sovereignty as the one posed to their own by immigration (or, more broadly, by globalization).
 They want Americans to see this as an emergency on a par with the invasion of Ukraine.